kennethkalmer/opensourcery.blog/drafts/error-reporting.md

 I consider good logging as effective as a [RECCO](https://en.wikipedia.org/wiki/RECCO) transmitter in times of emergencies.
 If nobody on the team knows that there was an avalanche, then nobody will go out to search for these signals to pin point what went wrong.

 When I say _give it a lifeline_, I mean give your software a way to notify you immediately.
-Something instant, something realtime.
-When you have this more realtime connection with your creations you can quickly react when they are in distress and take the appropriate action.
+Something instant, something near realtime.
+When you have this near realtime connection with your creations you can quickly react when they are in distress and take the appropriate action.

 Coincidentally, with a lifeline you can start responding to issues before any upset customers start calling.
 By the time a call does get through to you, instead of being surprised you can provide useful feedback and an ETA for a fix, assuming the failure isn’t completely catastrophic.

 Just think for a moment how rarely you contact other services when they fail.
 You retry, and if it doesn’t work you might try again much later or completely abandon using the service altogether.
 Imagine how bad the failure must be before you’d pick up the phone to contact their support.
-Turn this around, how many users have you lost before someone picked up the phone?
+Turn this around, how many users have you lost before someone picked up their phone?

 These lifelines are extremely important, and they can be extended to be a lifeline between software developers and business.